okfde/okfn.de/content/verein.en.md

 layout: verein
 title: Organisation
 blurb: We are a non-profit organization based in Berlin.
-meta: About the association, umbrella organization and annual reports
+meta: About the association, the umbrella organization, and annual reports
 img_header: /okf/verein-social-og.png
 img: /okf/verein/verein_intro_2.jpg
 search_keys: